+We view $MT$ as a regularization of the following divergent integral, which is a two-variable generalization of \eqref{eq: integral defining torsion}:

-To regularize integrals such as \eqref{eq: double integral for MT}, we develop a theory of what we call multi-zeta functions, functions of two complex variables resembling the zeta functions of Shintani \cite{shintani}.
-This requires that we prove that the two-parameter heat kernel $e^{-\Delta(t_1, t_2)}$ has certain ``multi-asymptotic" properties in the limits $t_1 \to 0^+$ and $t_1 \to \infty$ (for fixed $t_2$), and vice versa.
+To ensure that $MT$ is well-defined, we study the asymptotic properties of the two-parameter heat kernel $e^{-\Delta(t_1, t_2)}$ and develop a theory of ``multi-zeta" functions such as $\zeta(s_1, s_2)$ above.
+These are functions of two complex variables resembling the zeta functions of Shintani \cite{shintani}.